Bernie Sanders accuses Walmart of paying 'starvation wages'

 “The American people are so tired of subsidizing the greed of some of the largest corporations in the United States,” he added.

-The proposal, filed by Walmart worker Carolyn Davis, was buried at the end of the annual proxy filing.
-It was not likely to pass as the family of founder Sam Walton owns a majority of shares and the retailer asked shareholders to vote against it.

 Walmart has raised its minimum wage twice since 2016 to $11 an hour.
-But it remains lower than the $15 an hour that rival Amazon.com Inc pays employees.
-Retailers Target Corp and Costco Wholesale Corp also pay higher rates than Walmart.
+But it is still lower than the $15 an hour that rival Amazon.com Inc pays its employees.
+Others like Target Corp and Costco Wholesale Corp also pay higher rates than Walmart.

-Chief Executive Officer Doug McMillon said Walmart has raised wages in the United States by 50 percent in the past four years and continues to increase wages on a market-by-market basis to hire and retain talent.
+Chief Executive Officer Doug McMillon said the company has raised wages in the U.S. by 50 percent in the past 4 years and continues to increase wages on a market-by-market basis to hire and retain talent.

 “We are not perfect, but together we are learning, we are listening and changing,” he said.